 Should thought be given to secondary beneficiaries?

 A well-rounded estate plan consists of documents that must be reviewed every so often to make sure they align with the evolving needs of the estate.
 Life changes as people get married, have children and grandchildren, or sometimes divorce.
 Estate planning documents in North Carolina need to be updated to reflect these type of significant life changes.
-An estate plan should also contain contingencies to prevent unnecessary future delays or disputes.

 Secondary or contingent beneficiary